convergence-human-technology/convergence-human-technology/README.md

 #

 # ExecAI - A Minimal Executive AI
-License: MIT GitHub stars GitHub last commit Maintained GitHub forks PRs Welcome
+License : MIT GitHub stars GitHub last commit Maintained GitHub forks PRs Welcome

 A minimal, fully commented Python implementation of an executive AI agent.
 Built by Convergence - Human And Technology for students, teachers, and junior developers.